lanl/Quantum-Volume-in-Practice/README.md

 ### Directories with data

-- `results_IonQ/` contains the histogram counts from executing the circuits on the IonQ device through Braket.
+- `results_IonQ/` contains the measurements from executing the circuits on the IonQ Harmony through Braket.
+- `results_Quantinuum/` contains the measurements from executing the QV circuits on Quantinuum H1-2
+- `results_IBMQ_blackbox/` contains the measurements from exeuting the QV circuits on IBMQ backends with the Qiskit execute command, this means that transpilation is done on the user end.

 ## How to Cite?